14.7. Individual Types

 In philosophy and logic, individuals are specific real-world entities that can be instances of types ("universals"), but are not types themselves.
-In contrast, in SysML2, a "singleton" occurrence type representing a specific item or action is called an individual.
+In contrast, in SysML2, a singleton occurrence type (or individual type) is used for representing an individual occurrence.

-The following example illustrates the use of individual types and properties in SysML2:
+The following example illustrates how an individual type is declared in SysML2:

 }